loksonarius/ldj46/README.md

+# The Chapel by the Lake

-# Ludum Dare Jam 46 Submission
+_Jam submission for Ludum Dare 46_